zkat2/snake-multiplayer/README.md

 # Multiplayer Snake

 A multiplayer Snake game built with Python sockets and `pygame`.
-One server hosts the game state and any number of clients can connect, each controlling their own snake on a shared grid.
+One server hosts the game state and multiple clients can connect at once, each controlling their own snake on a shared grid.

 ![Gameplay screenshot](assets/snake_window.jpg)

+## Highlights

+- **Client-server architecture** — a single authoritative server runs the game loop; clients are "dumb" renderers that send input and draw whatever state they're told
+- **Concurrency** — each client connection runs on its own thread on the server, alongside a separate game-tick thread, and the client itself runs separate threads for receiving state and sending heartbeats
+- **Custom network protocol** — game state, moves, and chat messages are all serialized into a compact string format and parsed back out on each end
+- **RSA key exchange** — server and client generate keypairs and swap public keys on connect, via the `cryptography` library
+- **Tech stack**: Python, `pygame`, `socket`, `threading`, `cryptography`

 ## How it works